Všechny případové studie

 But I didn't bother writing about marketing.
 Sometimes I write something on the blog , this year I also launched a server for owners of e-commerce websites and e-shops - eshopar.cz , which works on a subscription basis.
 Actually, it was originally supposed to be another book, but because the information in this area is changing so fast, I chose the form of an online information portal.

-Example of a process task with a checklist for the "optimal" installation of a wordpress magazine.
+Sample process task with checklist at ”optimal" installation of wordpress magazine.

 Freelo replaced both Trello and Toggl .
 We use it as a ticketing system and a tracking tool for time worked.